 Quanex Corporation has entered into an agreement with Gerdau S.A. and Gerdau Delaware, Inc., a wholly-owned subsidiary of Gerdau S.A., pursuant to which Gerdau Delaware, Inc. will merge with and into Quanex Corporation.
 The Quanex/Gerdau merger will occur immediately following and in connection with the distribution.
 Each Quanex Corporation stockholder of record will exchange the shares of Quanex Corporation common stock held by such stockholder for cash consideration of \$39.20 per share.
+The occurrence of the spin-off is a condition to the occurrence of the Quanex/Gerdau Merger.

 The receipt by a Quanex Corporation stockholder of property pursuant to the distribution and cash pursuant to the Quanex/Gerdau merger will be a taxable transaction for U.S. federal income tax purposes.
-With respect to each Quanex Corporation stockholder who is a citizen or resident of the United States and holds his shares of Quanex Corporation common stock as a capital asset

-(generally, assets held for investment), we expect that such Quanex Corporation stockholder will generally recognize capital gain or loss for U.S. federal income tax purposes in an amount equal to the difference between (i) the sum of the amount of cash received in the Quanex/Gerdau merger and the fair market value, determined when the spin-off occurs, $of the \ property \ received \ in \ the \ spin-off, \ and \ (ii) \ such \ Quanex \ Corporation \ stockholder's \ adjusted \ tax \ basis \ in \ his \ shares$ $of\ Quanex\ Corporation\ common\ stock\ immediately\ prior\ to\ the\ spin-off.\ The\ deduction\ of\ any\ recognized\ loss\ may\ be$ delayed or otherwise adversely affected by certain loss limitation rules.
-Any such gain or loss will generally be longterm capital gain or loss if the Quanex Corporation stockholder's holding period in the shares of Quanex Corporation common stock immediately prior to the spin-off is more than one year.
-The amount and character of gain or loss must $be\ calculated\ separately\ for\ each\ identifiable\ block\ of\ shares\ of\ Quanex\ Corporation\ common\ stock\ surrendered.\ In$ addition, we do not expect that such a Quanex Corporation stockholder will recognize any gain or loss in the Quanex Building Products merger.
-We expect that a Quanex Corporation stockholder will, immediately following the Quanex Building Products merger, have an aggregate adjusted tax basis in his shares of Quanex Building Products Corporation common stock received in the Quanex Building Products merger equal to the fair market value of such shares when the $spin-off\ occurs, and\ his\ holding\ period\ in\ such\ shares\ will\ begin\ on\ the\ day\ following\ the\ spin-off\ and\ the\ Quanex$ Building Products merger.
-See "Material U.S. Federal Income Tax Consequences" for a more detailed description of the U.S. federal income tax consequences of the spin-off, the Quanex/Gerdau merger, and the Quanex Building Products
+With respect to each Quanex Tax consequences to stockholders shares of Quanex Corporation common stock as a capital asset (generally, assets held for investment), we expect that such Quanex Corporation stockholder will generally recognize capital gain or loss for U.S. federal income tax purposes in an amount equal to the difference between (i) the sum of the amount of cash received in the Quanex/Gerdau merger and the fair market value, determined when the spin-off occurs, of the property received in the spin-off, and (ii) such Quanex Corporation stockholder's adjusted tax basis in his shares of Quanex Corporation common stock immediately prior to the spin-off.
+The deduction of any recognized loss may be delayed or otherwise adversely affected by certain loss limitation rules.
+Any such gain or loss will generally be long-term capital gain or loss if the Quanex Corporation stockholder's holding period in the shares of Quanex Corporation common stock immediately prior to the spin-off is more than one year.
+The amount and character of gain or loss must be calculated separately for each identifiable block of shares of Ouanex Corporation common stock surrendered.
+In addition, we do not expect that such a Ouanex Corporation stockholder will recognize any gain or loss in the Quanex Building Products merger.
+We expect that a Quanex Corporation stockholder will, immediately following the Quanex Building Products merger, have an aggregate adjusted tax basis in his shares of Quanex Building Products Corporation common stock received in the Quanex Building Products merger equal to the fair market value of such shares when the spin-off occurs, and his holding period in such shares will begin on the day following the spin-off and the Quanex Building Products merger.
+See "Material U.S. Federal Income Tax Consequences" for a more detailed description of the U.S. federal income tax consequences of the spin-off, the Quanex/Gerdau merger, and the Quanex Building Products merger.